Innarticles/Innarticles.github.io/_posts/2021-09-07-Fix-Bundler-HTTPError-Could-not-fetch-specs.md

 ```

 Solution:
-Just restarting your internet will mostly solve this isse.
+Just restarting your internet will mostly solve this issue.